Homemade Broccoli Cheese Soup – Recipe

 - You may also cool it, refrigerate, and reheat before serving.

-You can create quick bread bowls, by hollowing out crusty rolls, such as Portuguese Rolls, and serve the soup in them.
+You can create quick bread bowls, by scooping out crusty rolls, such as Portuguese Rolls, and serve the soup in them.

 For richer soup, and higher calories of course, you can use whole milk, or even cream and milk mixture.